Finland: 21st century

-Finland's support for NATO rose enormously after the 2022 Russian invasion of Ukraine.
-On 11 May 2022, Finland entered into a mutual security pact with the United Kingdom.
-On 12 May, Finland's president and prime minister called for NATO membership "without delay".
-Subsequently, on 17 May, the Parliament of Finland decided by a vote of 188–8 that it supported Finland's accession to NATO.
-On 18 May the president and foreign minister submitted the application for membership.
+Finnish support for NATO rose sharply after the Russian invasion of Ukraine in 2022.
+Before February 2022, opinion polls showed a narrow but decisive majority against NATO membership; by April, a supermajority was in favour of membership.
+On 11 May 2022, Finland signed a mutual security pact with the United Kingdom.
+On 12 May, Finland's president and Prime Minister called for NATO membership "without delay".
+Subsequently, on 17 May, the Finnish Parliament voted 188–8 in favour of Finland's accession to NATO.
+Finland became a member of NATO on 4 April 2023.

 Geography

 Lying approximately between latitudes 60° and 70° N, and longitudes 20° and 32° E, Finland is one of the world's northernmost countries.
 Of world capitals, only Reykjavík lies more to the north than Helsinki.
 The distance from the southernmost point – Hanko in Uusimaa – to the northernmost – Nuorgam in Lapland – is 1160 km.

 Finland has about 168,000 lakes (of area larger than 500 m2) and 179,000 islands.
 Its largest lake, Saimaa, is the fourth largest in Europe.
 The Finnish Lakeland is the area with the most lakes in the country; many of the major cities in the area, most notably Tampere, Jyväskylä and Kuopio, are located near the large lakes.
-The greatest concentration of islands is found in the southwest, in the Archipelago Sea between continental Finland and the main island of Åland.
+Lying off the coast of Finland is the world's largest archipelago, a formation consisting of more than 50,000 islands.
+The greatest concentration of these islands is found in the southwest in a part of the Baltic Sea called the Archipelago Sea, between continental Finland and the island of Åland.